 Major achievements in the past few years include:

-Defeat of the former Liberal government's performance pay plan and a commitment from the Andrews Labor government never to implement performance pay.
+- Defeat of the former Liberal government's performance pay plans.

-Numerous professional, industrial and legal wins for individuals.
+- Numerous professional, industrial and legal wins for individual members.

 There are more campaigns and victories to be won – so get on board and lend your voice to the growing power of AEU Victoria.